 The Food Bank provides PAWS clients with a supplemental allotment of pet food, litter and a variety of pet supplies (e.g., toys, treats, collars, leashes, carriers/crates, etc.) every month.
 This basic but essential service can often mean the difference between our clients meeting their own nutritional needs and sacrificing their needs to feed their animal companions, or being able to keep their pets in their lives at all.

 Many of our clients are unable to come to the Pet Food Bank due to their disability.
 We rely on the generosity and commitment of volunteers to deliver food and supplies to all of our homebound clients.
+Pet Food Bank volunteers are urgently needed during this period of the pandemic to ensure our community members and their pets receive these crucial supplies.
 That’s where you come in!

 WHEN & WHERE:

 - Opportunities on Fridays 2-4pm and Saturdays 11am-1pm

 - All help is appreciated; volunteers can come once, occasionally, or regularly

 - Starting at the PAWS office in the Mission District and going to clients’ homes in various neighborhoods in SF

 HOW TO APPLY:

 - Please submit an application here: https://www.tfaforms.com/4755427

 - If you have any questions, please contact Volunteer Services at firstname.lastname@example.org